owanio1992/web-ssh-client/.clinerules/03-architecture.md

+this repo is a nomorepo
-here have 2 part FE/BE
+here have 2 project fe/be
-1. FE
+1. FE, all source code in fe/ folder
 FE use write by vue, use BE to manage user permission permission
   - admin: have full permission